-- Conjunction: $\sigma{\theta 1} \wedge \sigma{\theta 2} \wedge \dots \sigma{\theta n}(r)$ - A7 (conjunctive selection using one index). - Select a combination of θ_i and algorithms A1 through A6 that results in the least cost for $\sigma{\theta_i}(r)$. - Test other conditions on tuple after fetching it into memory buffer. - A8 (conjunctive selection using composite index). - Use appropriate composite (multiple-key) index if available. - A9 (conjunctive selection by intersection of identifiers). - Requires indices with record pointers (or bitmaps) - Use corresponding index for each condition and take intersection of all the obtained sets of record pointers. - Then fetch records from file
+- Conjunction: $\sigma{\theta 1} \wedge \theta{2} \wedge \dots \theta{n}(r)$ - A7 (conjunctive selection using one index). - Select a combination of $\theta_i$ and algorithms A1 through A6 that results in the least cost for $\sigma{\theta_i}(r)$ . - Test other conditions on tuple after fetching it into memory buffer. - In this case the choice of the first condition is crucial! - One must use estimates to figure out which one is better. - A8 (conjunctive selection using composite index). - Use appropriate composite (multiple-key) index if available. - A9 (conjunctive selection by intersection of identifiers). - Requires indices with record pointers (rowids). - Use corresponding index for each condition, and take intersection of all the obtained sets of record pointers. - Then fetch records from file - If some conditions do not have appropriate indices, apply test in memory.